 Here’s an opportunity to remind you how much you love your spouse and in some ways maybe we should be celebrating our love every single day of the year.
 But we get hectic; we get wrapped up in the busyness and the craziness of life, so sometimes we need a holiday to remind us.

 Now I realize that sometimes when finances get tough, we make certain deals.
-You know, for Christmas or anniversary or even birthdays we say, “I won’t get you anything if you don’t get me anything, because money’s tight”.
+You know, for Christmas or anniversary or even birthdays we say, “I won’t get you anything if you don’t get me anything because money’s tight”.
 I say, don’t ever make those sorts of deals, because you can go out and you can make something.
 In fact, my wife would much rather have me write a poem or write a letter than going out and getting her a gift.

-So part of it is just being creative and saying, “I love you so much that I want this day to shine bright for you and I will do whatever it takes to remind you how deep and sincere and committed I am to our marriage.”
+So part of it is just being creative and saying, “I love you so much that I want this day to shine brightly for you and I will do whatever it takes to remind you how deep and sincere and committed I am to our marriage.”

 In chapter twelve, I read about the “three plus three” rule in fighting fair.
 Can you tell us a little bit about that?